oasis-tcs/csaf/csaf_2.1/prose/edit/src/schema-elements-02-props-02-document.md

 Source language (`source_lang`) of value type Language Type (`lang_t`) identifies if this copy of the document is a translation then the value of this property describes from which language this document was translated.

-The property MUST be present and set for any CSAF document with the value `translator` in `/document/publisher/category`.
+The property MUST be present for any CSAF document with the value `translator` in `/document/publisher/category`.
 The property SHALL NOT be present if the document was not translated.

 > If an issuing party publishes a CSAF document with the same content in more than one language,